Skip to main content

 Doric columns from the Temple of Poseidon

-From its origins as a Spartan colony in Magna Graecia (historical Greek-speaking area of Southern Italy) to a powerful maritime republic and later a seat of princely and imperial power, Taranto has also been shaped by diverse civilisations, including Greeks, Romans, Byzantines, Normans, and the Bourbons.
+From its origins as a Spartan colony in Magna Graecia (the historical Greek-speaking area of Southern Italy) to a powerful maritime republic and later a seat of princely and imperial power, Taranto has also been shaped by diverse civilisations, including the Greeks, Romans, Byzantines, Normans, and the Bourbons.

 National Archaeological Museum

-An amazingly stunning collection of Apulian Greek-Roman precious artifacts is housed in this museum.
+This museum houses a fantastic collection of Apulian Greek-Roman precious artifacts.
 Rooms are dedicated to marble sculptures, mosaics, and epigraphs dating back to the Hellenistic age.

-Pottery features pink and black clay vases with characters and scenes from mythology and athletics.
+Pottery features pink-and-black clay vases depicting characters and scenes from mythology and athletics.

 stone head from the Roman period